MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example creates a URI-encoded version for this string:
+This example creates a URI-encoded version of a string:

 ```
 uriComponent('https://contoso.com')
 ```

-And returns the result **http%3A%2F%2Fcontoso.com**
+And returns the result **http%3A%2F%2Fcontoso.com**.

 <a name="uriComponentToString"></a>